crescentflare/ViewletCreator/README.md

 When using gradle, the library can easily be imported into the build.gradle file of your project.
 Add the following dependency:

 ```
-compile 'com.crescentflare.viewletcreator:ViewletCreatorLib:0.5.0'
+implementation 'com.crescentflare.viewletcreator:ViewletCreatorLib:0.5.0'
 ```

 Make sure that jcenter is added as a repository.

-### Example

-The provided example shows how to create viewlets, register them and use them to make and prototype UI.
-In the example, it will use autolayout on iOS and viewgroup related layouts for Android.

 ### Status

-The library is new but already provides a range of useful functionality.
-More features may be added in the future.
+This library has evolved into [JsonInflator](https://github.com/crescentflare/JsonInflator).
+The new library is able to create views and other objects from json-based data and will continue development.